WWE Hall of Famer Tamara ‘Sunny’ Sytch charged in drunken deadly crash that killed former Florida teacher

 Tamara Sytch, who wrestled under the stage name “Sunny” on her way to the WWE Hall of Fame, was charged Friday in connection to a March 25 fatal car crash.

-Sytch, 49, had a blood alcohol level of .280, more than three times the legal limit, when she failed to stop at a traffic light in Ormond Beach, Fla., crashing into a car which then hit the car in front of it at the intersection, according to police.
+Sytch, 49, had a blood alcohol level of .280, more than three times the legal limit, when she failed to stop at a traffic light in Ormond Beach, Florida, crashing into a car that then hit the car in front of it at the intersection, according to police.

 The driver of the second car, 75-year-old Julian Lafrancis Lasseter, a former teacher, was rushed to the hospital and pronounced dead.